 NOTE:Setting up a restore area enables users to restore deleted mailbox items (messages, appointments, tasks, and so on), but not deleted contacts (entries in Contacts folders and personal address books).

 A restore area is only as useful as the post office data that is backed up regularly.
-Make sure you are backing up every GroupWise post office regularly, as described in Section 31.2, Backing Up a Post Office.
+Ensure that you are backing up every GroupWise post office regularly.
+For more information, see Section 48.2, Backing Up a Post Office.

 To set up a restore area:

-The Restore Area Directory Management dialog box lists any restore areas that currently exist in your GroupWise system.
+The Restore Area dialog box lists any restore areas that currently exist in your GroupWise system.